Extrusion Output and Haul-Off Speed: How Line Synchronization Controls Product Dimensions

 5.3 The monitoring framework

-Whether manual or automatic, the key signals to watch for synchronization health are:
+Whether manual or automatic, the key signals to watch for synchronization health are listed below — ordered from most direct to most indirect:

 Engineering diagram showing key monitoring signals for extrusion synchronization, including meter weight, wall thickness, melt pressure, and haul-off motor current.